Placer.ai | 2025

 As part of our WCAG compliance initiative, we overhauled Placer’s iconography system.
 The previous icon set was fully custom and overly detailed, making it incredibly time-consuming to maintain and visually confusing.
 We adopted the Phosphor Icons library to give designers access to a wide range of clean and clutter-free icons.
 This significantly reduced turnaround time and eliminated the need for ad-hoc icon design and approvals.

-To ensure a seamless front-end transition, we created a detailed mapping sheet linking every legacy SVG name to its new icon, allowing developers to automate the replacement process.
-In Figma, we preserved legacy icon names in descriptions so designers could easily locate the correct new assets.
+To ensure a seamless front-end transition, I created a detailed mapping sheet linking every legacy SVG name to its new icon, allowing developers to automate the replacement process.
+In Figma, I preserved legacy icon names in descriptions so designers could easily locate the correct new assets.

 Old vs new menu example